Posted May 15, 2020 in New Arrivals

-This youngster was conceived naturally by Venus and our male Freddie who are already an established breeding pair.
+This youngster has since been named Zalika and was conceived naturally by Venus and our male Freddie who are already an established breeding pair.
 This is fantastic news for the conservation of this species with the Pygmy hippopotamus currently being listed as Endangered on the IUCN Red List.

 Pygmy hippopotamus are solitary animals, meaning that they live alone until breeding season when they come together and part again.
 Venus & Freddie here at Colchester Zoo live separately as they would in the wild and are only introduced to one another when it is time to breed.
 Any offspring will usually stay with their mother for the first few years of their life and so this new arrival will continue to stay with mum for some time but as in the wild she will not be mixed with Freddie.